YingruWuGit/HiCKey/README.md

 # Arguments setting

-"BrownianP.txt" is the simulated distribution of our test statistic, "arguments.txt" is arguments setting.
-They are essential for every analysis.
+"BrownianP.txt" is the simulated distribution of our test statistic, which is always needed.

-You need to specify 6 arguments in the file "arguments.txt"
+You need to specify 6 arguments in the file "arguments_HiCKey.txt" or "arguments_hickey".

 1st line is the path and name of Hi-C matrix: ~/xxxx \
 2nd line is the path and name of "BrownianP": ~/BrownianP.txt \